thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listunspent.md

 - n: "Include Unsafe"
   t: "bool"
   p: "Optional<br>(false or true)"
-  d: "Include outputs that are not safe to spend because they come from unconfirmed untrusted transactions or unconfirmed replacement transactions (cases where we are less sure that a conflicting transaction won't be mined).
+  d: "Include outputs that are not safe to spend .
+See description of `safe` attribute below.
 Default is `true`"

 {% enditemplate %}